eerimoq/moblin/README.rst

 ====

 An iOS app for IRL streaming.
-Mainly targetting `Twitch`_, but can stream to any RTMP endpoint.
+Mainly targetting `Twitch`_, but can stream to any RTMP or SRT endpoint.

 Not yet in `App Store`_, but hopefully soonish!